Send requests for human review

 module.

-When setting up a connection, enter the API key shown in our form editor.
+When setting up a connection, enter your gotoHuman API key.

 Read more in our Make integration guide.